TZstatsADS/Fall2017-project3-fall2017-project3-grp8/README.md

 Stephanie Park: Random Forest classifier

-Note: there are four features SIFT, GIST, HOG2x2, and HOG3x3.
-Each person has to train their model on the four features.
-That means you should have four models: SIFT+classifier, GIST+classifier, HOG2x2+classifier, and HOG3x3+classifier.
+Note: there are three features SIFT, GIST, and HOG.
+Each person has to train their model on the three features.
+That means you should have three models: SIFT+classifier, GIST+classifier, and HOG+classifier.

 During training, need to use cross-validation (remember to set seed when randomly splitting the dataset into K-folds).
-You need to tune the parameters in the classifiers to achieve the smallest CV-training error and relatively short training time.
+You need to tune the parameters in the classifiers to achieve the smallest CV-training error.
 Once you have got the best parameters for your model.
 Then you train the classifier on the whole training dataset to get the training time T and training error E. Remember to record them.

 The main.R in doc and some .R files in lib can be used as references when you train your classifiers.